neuroinformatics-unit/spikewrap/README.md

 ```

+**preprocessed**:

-**preprocessed**: contains the spikeinterface recording from the last preprocessing step saved in binary format (`si_recording`) and a `data_class.pkl`  used for internal swc_ephys use.
+- Binary-format spikeinterface recording from the final preprocessing step (`si_recording`) 2) `data_class.pkl` swc_ephys internal use.

-**-sorting output (e.g. kilosort2_5-sorting**: Multiple sorters may be run, and the output of different sorters saved here.
-A sorter output contains:
+**-sorting output (e.g. kilosort2_5-sorting, multiple sorters can be run)**:

 - <u>in_container_sorting</u>:  stored options used to run the sorter

 - <u>sorter_output</u>: the full output of the sorter (e.g. kilosort .npy files)

-		- <u>waveforms</u>: spikeinterface [waveforms](https://spikeinterface.readthedocs.io/en/latest/modules/core.html#waveformextractor) output containing AP waveforms for detected spikes
+- <u>waveforms</u>: spikeinterface [waveforms](https://spikeinterface.readthedocs.io/en/latest/modules/core.html#waveformextractor) output containing AP
+waveforms for detected spikes

-		- quality_metrics.csv: output of spikeinterface  [quality check measures](https://spikeinterface.readthedocs.io/en/latest/modules/qualitymetrics.html)
+- <u>quality_metrics.csv</u>: output of spikeinterface  [quality check measures](https://spikeinterface.readthedocs.io/en/latest/modules/qualitymetrics.html)
-		- spikeinterface*.json:

-### Set Preprocessing Options
+# Set Preprocessing Options

-Preprocessing options available in SpikeInterface may be run.
 Currently supported are multiplexing correction or tshift (termed  `phase shift` here), common median referencing (CMR) (termed `common_reference` here) and bandpass filtering (`bandpass_filter`).
+These options provide an interface to [SpikeInterface preprocessing](https://spikeinterface.readthedocs.io/en/0.13.0/modules/toolkit/plot_1_preprocessing.html) options, more will be added soon.

 Preprocessing options are set in `yaml` configuration files stored in `sbi_ephys/sbi_ephys/configs/`.
 A default pipeline is stored in `test.yaml`.

-Custom preprocessing configuration files may be passed to the `config_name` argument, by passing the full path to the `.yaml` configuration file **TODO**.
-Configuration files are structured as a dictinoary with keys indicating the order ro run preprocessing, and values containing a list in which the first element in the name of the preprocessing to run, and the second element a dictionary containing options.
+Custom preprocessing configuration files may be passed to the `config_name` argument, by passing the full path to the `.yaml` configuration file.

+Configuration files are structured as a dictionary where keys indicate the order to run preprocessing The values hold a list in which the first element is the name of the preprocessing step to run, and the second element a dictionary containing kwargs passed to the spikeinterface function.

-### Visualise Preprocessing
+# Visualise Preprocessing

-Visualsing preprocesing output can be run locally to inspect efficiacy of preprocessing rountines.
+Visualising preprocesing output can be run locally to inspect output of preprocessing routines.
 To visualise preprocessing outputs:

 ```
 from swc_ephys.pipeline.preprocess import preprocess